Music for Learning - Unit 1

 Music for Learning – Unit 1 provides every teacher with the confidence to deliver engaging, curriculum-aligned music lesson plans.
 Each lesson builds sequentially on skills, ensuring students’ progress step by step.
-What’s more, with structured guides, demo videos and audio support, teachers can focus on teaching while students experience engaging lessons.
-These resources are perfect for primary education in Australia, including ready-to-use Year 1 music lesson plans.
+With structured guides, demo videos and audio support, teachers can focus on teaching while students experience engaging lessons.

 Why Choose Our Music For Learning Resources?